-Why is Fraser Island called K'gari?
+Why Is Fraser Island Called K'gari?

 The Butchulla people have lived on K’gari for at least 5,000 years but studies show it could be as much as 50,000 years.
 They have been an integral part of the island's history and past, and are still the traditional owners of the island.
 K’gari is their homeland and has special spiritual significance to their traditions and customs.
 Different parts of the island have different functions and provide them with places to carry out their traditional way of living.

-This began a series of events which changed the face of the island and its people forever.
+This began a series of events that changed the face of the island and its people forever.
 Contact with the island people didn’t happen until later when Matthew Flinders landed on the northern edge of the island around 1799, talking with them in a series of peaceful meetings.
 For a time, the island was known as Great Sandy Island but was later named Fraser Island.

 Resorting to their lifeboats, their journey became more and more perilous until only Eliza Fraser was left, wrecked on the shores of what we now know as Fraser Island.
 The story goes that she spent several weeks on the island amongst the aboriginal people until she was rescued and returned to her native land in England.
-Her story of survival inspired the name for the island, which then became Fraser Island.
+Her story of survival inspired the island to be renamed Fraser Island.

 Between the years of 2021 and 2023, Fraser Island was officially renamed back to K'gari.
 The name "Fraser Island" was controversial for a few reasons.
 First of all, it disregarded the connection of the Traditional Owners to their land.
 The Butchella People thrived on K'gari for thousands of years, and they are the rightful owners of the land.
 It is only fair that the island remains with its traditional name.